-You can hear me talking about Charlie Chaplin on Times Radio on 4 March 2022 for their #OTD feature (how to listen, to follow).
-You can also hear Bridget Kendall, Donna Kornhaber, Paul Duncan* and me discussing Chaplin for BBC World Service's The Forum.
+I was interviewed by Times Radio on 4 March 2022 for their #OTD feature his knighthood, this is not available to hear now, but you can hear Bridget Kendall, Donna Kornhaber, Paul Duncan* and me discussing Chaplin for BBC World Service's The Forum.

 *Paul Duncan edited Taschen's The Charlie Chaplin Archives, for which I researched and wrote three chapters covering his childhood, stage career and first few years in Hollywood.